matsuro-hadouken/multi-mn-installation/README.md

 ![Selection_401](https://user-images.githubusercontent.com/50751381/59980474-231fda80-95ff-11e9-8efd-6aa881e711bd.jpg)

-# Welcome To DogeCash masternode installation script !
+# Welcome to the DogeCash masternode installation script !

-This script specially crafted for DogeCash community by *Mike Carper*
+This script is specially crafted for the DogeCash community by *Mike Carper*